Artist Residency

 The property features a woodland path leading directly to the ocean.
 Just minutes from Wellfleet—with its renowned oysters and kettle ponds—and Provincetown, known for its vibrant arts scene and Queer culture, Truro offers the ideal balance of solitude, inspiration, and community.

-A year-long residency allows artists the time to settle into their surroundings—to move with the rhythm of the seasons, form meaningful connections within the local community, and let both place and practice evolve together in a sustained and authentic way.
+This year-long residency allows an artists the time to settle into their surroundings and to move with the rhythm of the seasons, form meaningful connections within the local community, and let both place and practice evolve together in a sustained and authentic way.

 Location, Duration, Available Residencies, Fees